 Prevent skin damage

 Even if you’ve diligently followed a healthy lifestyle and skincare regimen, some skin damage (from aging and the environment) is inevitable.
 Addressing those signs — fine lines, hyperpigmentation — will make skin more even-toned and reflective.
 Antioxidants excel at protecting your skin from oxidative stress, and some even reverse the signs of damage.

 - Vitamin C is one of the most potent ingredients, perfect for minimizing pore appearance, fine lines, and dark spots.
-Find it in SLMD Skincare Bright Future Vitamin C Serum, a potent but gentle cocktail that’s also packed with ferulic acid, niacinamide, and moisturizing hyaluronic acid.
+Find it in SLMD Bright Future Vitamin C Serum, a potent but gentle cocktail that’s also packed with ferulic acid, niacinamide, and moisturizing hyaluronic acid.